This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 There is a trail that starts at the parking lot and goes along Snake River.
 At about two-tenths of a mile from the parking lot, you will get to a beaver dam.
 This spot is the best place to see some wildlife.
 Be on the lookout for moose, elk, and bison that like to graze in the grassy meadows along the river.
 It is a perfect place to see bald eagles, osprey, and great blue herons.

-Schwabacher Landing at Sunrise / Things to Do in Grand Teton
+Schwabacher Landing at Sunrise / Grand Teton Tips

 Observe Wildlife in Grand Teton